 Multicultural Education Policy

-Previously known as the Cultural Diversity and Community Relations Policy: Multicultural Education in Schools, this policy responds to the cultural diversity of NSW.
-It commits schools to providing opportunities that allow all students to achieve equitable education and social outcomes.
+This policy responds to the cultural diversity of NSW.
+It commits schools to providing opportunities that enable all students to achieve equitable education and social outcomes and participate successfully in our culturally diverse society.

 - 1.Objectives - Policy statement

-Community harmony is promoted through school policies and practices which counter racism and intolerance and develop understanding of cultural, linguistic and religious differences.
+Community harmony is promoted through school policies and practices which counter racism and intolerance and develop intercultural understanding.

-Schools will provide teaching and learning programs that enable students from all cultures and communities to identify as Australians within a democratic multicultural society and to develop the knowledge, skills and values for participation as active citizens.
+Schools will provide teaching and learning programs that enable all students to identify as Australians within a democratic multicultural society and to develop the knowledge, skills and values for participation as active citizens.

-Schools will ensure inclusive teaching practices which recognise and value the backgrounds and cultures of all students and promote an open and tolerant attitude towards different cultures, religions and world views.
+Schools will ensure inclusive teaching practices which recognise and value the backgrounds of all students and promote an open and tolerant attitude towards different cultures, languages, religions and world views.

-Students who are learning English as a second language are provided with appropriate support to develop their English language and literacy skills so that they are able to fully participate in schooling and achieve equitable educational outcomes.
+Students who are learning English as an additional language or dialect (EAL/D) are provided with appropriate support to develop their English language and literacy skills so that they are able to fully participate in schooling and achieve equitable educational outcomes.

-Schools will provide specific teaching and learning programs to support the particular learning needs of targeted students from culturally and linguistically diverse backgrounds.
+Schools, through differentiated curriculum and specific teaching and learning programs, will address the learning needs of students from culturally and linguistically diverse backgrounds requiring specific support.

-Schools will promote positive community relations through effective communication with parents and community members from diverse cultural and linguistic backgrounds and by encouraging their participation in the life of the school.
+Schools will promote positive community relations through effective communication with parents and community members from diverse cultural, linguistic and religious backgrounds and by encouraging their active engagement in the life of the school.

 - 2.Audience and applicability

-This policy applies to all staff employed in NSW government schools, regions and state offices.
-It also applies to students who attend government schools and has implications for each school community.
+This policy applies to all staff employed in NSW Public Schools portfolio including schools, Educational Services teams and State Offices.
+It also applies to students who attend NSW Government schools and has implications for each school community.

-The cultural, linguistic and religious diversity of New South Wales is reflected in its students, staff and school communities.
-Approximately one quarter of all students in NSW government schools come from language backgrounds other than English, both overseas and Australian born.
-These students speak over 80 different languages as their first language and hold a range of religious and spiritual beliefs.
+The cultural, linguistic and religious diversity of NSW is reflected in its students, staff and school communities.
+Approximately one third of all students in NSW Government schools come from language backgrounds other than English, both overseas and Australian born.
+These students speak over 230 different languages and hold a range of religious and spiritual beliefs.

-Under the Act, the Community Relations Commission For a multicultural NSW (CRC) is legislated to act across government and across the whole community to promote and foster social harmony, and to maximise the benefits of cultural diversity.
+The Multicultural NSW Act (2000) recognises and values the cultural, linguistic and religious diversity of NSW.
+Under the Act, Multicultural NSW is legislated to act across government and across the whole community to promote and foster social harmony, and to maximise the benefits of cultural diversity.

-The Principles of Multiculturalism provide the framework for the implementation of the Multicultural Education Policy:
+The Principles of Multiculturalism contained within the Multicultural NSW Act (2000) provide the framework for the implementation of the Multicultural Education Policy.

 - 4.Responsibilities and delegations

-Principals are responsible for ensuring that school policies, practices and teaching and learning programs are consistent with the policy and for including relevant strategies for multicultural education in school plans.
+Principals are responsible for ensuring that school policies and practices are consistent with the policy and for including multicultural education strategies in their school plans.
+They are also responsible for ensuring that the EAL/D Annual Survey is completed accurately to provide information on English language proficiency of students for resourcing purposes.

 - 5.Monitoring, evaluation and reporting requirements